• Skip to primary navigation

 The reality is:

-The difference between an organized home and a disorganized home is not about only about cleanliness.
-It is about having a home that is working effectively where possessions have their place and is accessible when needed and out-of-the-way when not in use.
+The difference between an organized home and a disorganized home is not only about cleanliness.
+It is about having a home that works effectively, where possessions have their place and are accessible when needed and out of the way when not in use.

 people assume my kid is organized